licabal222/licabal222.github.io/fun-facts.md

 permalink: /fun-facts/
 ---

+{:.custom-list}
 * Full name: Lina Maria Cabal Romero.
 * Cabal (Dad's last name), Romero (Mom's last name).
 * It takes a lot for me to tan.
 I mostly burn.
 Many have been baffled by this latino mystery.
 * Cities I have lived in: Bogota, Washington D.C., Orlando, Boston, Linköping, Umeå.
-* I don't usually drink coffee, to the dismay of my colombian (and Swedish) family.
+* I don't usually drink coffee, to the dismay of my Colombian (and Swedish) family.
-* I have a cat that is more social than many dogs I have met and wiggles her tale when happy.
 * You could say I'm an introvert.
-Not a common thing among Colombians.
+Not a common thing among Colombians either.
+* I have a cat that is as social as a dog and wiggles her tale when she's happy.
-* Roller Derby is a newly discovered interest <3
+* Roller Derby is my newest hobby <3